KristianColville1/raza-noodles/README.md

 <summary>Contact page</summary>
 <br>

 This feature allows users to send Raza Noodles a message and is another way to reach them.

-It allows the user to share their experience while also allowing Raza Noodles to receive feedback.
+Within this page is a dummy form that allows the user to share their experience while also allowing Raza Noodles to possibly receive feedback.

-It has a form for the user to enter details and only submits when the user enters all the information correctly.
+The form currently does not send an email to the user's address but in up comming projects I intend to implement this feature fully.

 ![contact page](/assets/images/features/contact-page.png)